St Robert’s Church, Epiphany Thank You Evening

 The Friday hymn singing sessions for the residents at Vida Grange Care Home have worked very well……many thanks to those who have already contributed to this valued outreach…..and can you mention it to any friends and family who you think might be interested.

-We plan to visit on the following Fridays for the rest of this year, meeting at 2.20pm in the main reception and singing for about 45 minutes from 2.30pm
+Our final visit this year will be to sing carols on Friday, December 14th, meeting, as usual, at 2.20pm in the main reception and singing for about 45 minutes from 2.30pm.

 If you would like to join the group, and have not yet done so, please let Iain Ward-Campbell know: